katrinaallen586/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and clarity enhance robustness and evolvability in the long run."

 In other words, as a programmer, don't waste time trying to optimize sections of code that may not significantly impact performance without data to support your assumptions.
 Always prioritize understanding and functionality over micro-optimizations early on in development.

+# 2024-02-19
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It suggests programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling identifies bottlenecks that significantly affect performance.
+Always balance the cost of optimization against its actual benefits.